 As a professional web designer, what do I recommend?

-SquareSpace is a great platform to start your business on.
-If you do get SquareSpace, stick to the theme and don’t try to trick out your website with fancy widgets and gizmos.
+With that being, SquareSpace is a cost-effective and great platform to start your business on because it limits you to templates and layouts that are hard to, to be blunt, f-up.
+If you do get SquareSpace, id recommend you stick to the theme and don’t try to trick out your website with fancy widgets and gizmos.

 When it comes to volunteers and students, you tend to get what you pay for.
 If you cheap out on a website now you are risking getting a sub-par product.
 But they are a decent way if you don’t have the time or money. to invest in a website.

-With that being said, when clients go to agencies in need of a new website, guess what they’re trying to replace?
+With that being said, when clients go to agencies in need of a new and updated website, guess what they’re trying to replace?
 SquareSpace.

 Keep in mind SquareSpace can only take you so far, and it’s limiting in a lot of ways.
-If you want to think long-term, skip the middleman and start off with a great website by hiring a professional like me.
-It can save you money, it will get you where you’d want to be sooner.
+If you want to think long-term, you can skip the middleman and start off with a great website by hiring a professional like me.
+A great designed website can pay itself off with a professionals touch of conversion optimizarion.
+SEO optimization, and speed optimization.